 Nick: What is the weirdest record in your collection?
 Anything with strange or completely over-the-top cover art/design?

 DEV/NULL: Having a hard time thinking of the right answer for this.
 For crazy cover art/design, I’m guessing probably one of the rare death metal or noise records in my collection.
 For the weirdest record, maybe a record of Chinese communist worker songs bought for me by an old roommate/buddy of mine (who is originally from mainland China so he recognized the writing when we saw it in a used record store).

 Nick: Any records you are currently trying to track down?

-Other than that, there’s an abridged list of maybe 40-50 REALLY WANNA BUY records which I don’t like to even tell people about, because I’m paranoid when they do go for sale someone might grab them it before I get a chance!
+Other than that, there’s an abridged list of maybe 40-50 REALLY WANNA BUY records which I don’t like to even tell people about because I’m paranoid when they do go for sale someone might grab them before I get a chance!
 One record I’ll probably never find since it’s too sought after is the Duck / Philth record by Dwayne Goettel (RIP) of Skinny Puppy.
-That ine goes for crazy money, I just want it since it’s one of the coolest north american jungle track ever released pre 94/95!
+That one goes for crazy money, I just want it since it’s one of the coolest north American jungle track ever released pre 94/95!

 Nick’s note: Duck/Philth currently selling on Discogs for 260 UK pounds.

 Nick: The immediacy of MP3s online is convenient, but nothing lasts forever: hard drives fail, hosting plans end, and websites shut down.
 A lot of the independent electronic music I downloaded 4-5 years ago is now difficult to find online.
 Do you think 20 years from now a widespread collectors movement will exist where people will ‘dig digitally,’ i.e., through old computers and obsolete hard drives, to find unique content from the present?